 The simulator is capable of utilizing a number of different search (pull) strategies.
 In all these strategies, a peer that receives a query for a data item, first checks whether it knows about the item; if not, it propagates the query to its neighbors.
-The strategies differ in the set of neighbors where the queries are propagated, and include:
+The strategies differ in the set of neighbors where the queries are propagated, and include [2, 4, 5]:

 - Pure flooding.
-Peers propagate the query to all their neighbors.
-This is the strategy with the highest message overhead and the poorest scalability. - Random walkers or random paths [8].
-Each peer propagates the query to exactly one of its neighbors, in random.
-A single random path incurs quite few message transmissions but has the disadvantage of requiring quite a large number of hops before locating the data item.
-Multiple walkers searching in parallel is a variation to decrease the average number of hops: the inquiring node sends the query to a number of its neighbors, each one unleashing a random walker.

-- Random BFS or teeming [4, 3].
+Peers propagate the query to all their neighbors. - Random walkers or random paths.
+For a single random path, each peer propagates the query to exactly one of its neighbors, in random.
+Multiple walkers searching in parallel is a variation to decrease the average number of hops: the inquiring node sends the query to a number of its neighbors, each one unleashing a random walker. - Random BFS or teeming.
 Peers propagate the query to each of their neighbors with some fixed probability $\phi$ .
-For $\phi = 1$ we have pure flooding.
-Smaller values of $\phi$ produce a smaller message count, at the expense of an increased number of steps to locate an item. - Teeming with decay [7].
-This works like teeming but the probability $\phi$ decreases with the distance from the inquiring node, so as to avoid the high message count in later steps.
-If a node is in distance t from the inquiring peer, then the probability is given by:
+A decay parameter may be utilized so that $\phi$ decreases with the distance from the inquiring node.
+If a node is in distance t from the inquiring peer, then the probability of contacting a neighbor is given by: $\phi_t = \phi(1-c)^t$ , where $\phi_0 = \phi$ and c is the decay parameter.

-$$\phi_t = \phi(1-c)^t,$$

-where $\phi_0 = \phi$ and c is the decay parameter.
 For c = 0 we have simple teeming, while if in addition $\phi = 1$ , the strategy is pure flooding.
-The higher the value of c, the faster the probability decreases and the fewer the message transmissions become.

 The same algorithms are used for the push phase.
-Of course, in this case the peers do not receive queries but just messages/items which they propagate immediately to some of their neighbors, according to the method used.
+Of course, in this case the peers do not receive queries but just items to propagate immediately to some of their neighbors.